cfriot/music-to-led/README.md

 # Audio ports
 # List of used audio ports
-# Can be listed with --list-available-devices
+# Can be listed with --list-devices
 # Can be changed with "Change audio channel"

 audio_ports: